censeo-io/censeo-v2/CONTRIBUTING.md

 ### Test Coverage Requirements

+**CRITICAL:** SonarCloud Quality Gate will fail PRs that don't meet coverage requirements.

 - **Frontend:** Minimum 80% coverage for new code
 - **Backend:** Minimum 80% coverage for new code

+All new code must include comprehensive tests.
+PRs with insufficient coverage will be blocked from merging.

 ### Running Tests